mithom/streamlabs_chatbot_easy_counters/README.md

 * disable the global permission toggle
 * custom command names

+### Files to read for showing on stream
+They will be kept in sync in real-time
+* Counters.json
+* permissions.json

 ### To be expected:
 * custom text messages
 * your feature request here? mail me @ mi_thom@hotmail.com